 Removing Scorch Marks

 *First published June 13th, 2007 and moved to this page for better organization

 I have successfully removed a scorch from the wall of my brand-new microwave!

 It needs a 3 part approach:

-- then use toothpaste on an old tooth brush.
-You’ll need a lot of scrubbing with both of them to even lighten the scorch.
+- Then use toothpaste on an old tooth brush.
+You’ll need a lot of scrubbing with both of them to even lighten the mark.

 - take a paper towel and fold it into a square a little bigger than your scorch.
 Wet it with bleach (like clorox).
 Use full strength.
 No need for it to be dripping, just wet.
 Then press it against your scorch and leave it there a few hours.
 It will stick to the side of the oven just fine. (and come off later just fine).
-Check it from time to time.
+Check it occasionally.